mndhiman55/profile/_pages/about.md

 👋 Hello I am Aman!

-🔬 I'm a Project Associate at the CSIR-CBRI, Roorkee.
+🔬 I'm working as a Project Associate at CSIR-CBRI, Roorkee.

-📚 I'm currently working on hybrid topics to solve Civil Engineering problems with Machine Learning problems algorithms.
+📚 I'm currently working on hybrid topics to solve Civil Engineering problems with Machine Learning algorithms.

 👨‍🎓 About Me
 ======